The Keys of Morning

 She stood in the half-opened door,

-And peeped.
 But strange to say

 Where Death just now had sunning sat